When Should You Leave Your Toothbrush at His Place?

 After a month, bring your own plush “girly” bath towel to hang next to his.
 Bring fuzzy slippers and a robe and hang it in his closet the next week.

-Your own soap, shampoo and conditioner can also be on the list during the second and third months.
+Your own soap, shampoo and conditioner also can be on the list during the second and third months.
 Comfortable jeans, tops and old sneakers might come next and also give you more options for going out for breakfast or lunch the next day.